 Apple really needs to up its game with this camera, something that has become very apparent in this age of video conferencing.

-We'd also like to see the TrueDepth camera appear on the MacBook range, enabling Face ID.
+We'd also like to see the TrueDepth camera appear on the MacBook range, enabling Face ID on the Mac.
 It looks like we might indeed get Face ID on the Mac - the Big Sur beta contains code that hints that the TrueDepth camera is coming to the Mac.

 No Touch Bar